Introduction

 ---------------------------------------------------------------------

-check how many tsm db backup there are in the last 24 hours
+check how many tsm db backup there are in the last N hours (default is 25h)

 The default numbers are: